TadejVatovani/MCTS_GVGAI/README.md

 5	141.25/0%		164.75/0%
 7	133.75/0%		123.5/0%

 Open-loop was a bit better at getting out of areas that were already empty(areas without any points to pick up).
 The AI never won the game since it never entered the exit(it almost did it a few times, but normally it just rotated in the area around the exit).
-The ideal n is either 2 or 3 since it can still run away from ghosts, but it does mean it's harder to find the exit since the MCTS tree is smaller.
+The ideal n is either 2 or 3 since it can still run away from ghosts, but it does mean it's harder to find the exit since the MCTS tree is smaller so the search area is smaller.

 Sherrif: